 As a police chief, and a policy maker, Lock was not exempted him from First Amendment Protection – in which a person is allowed political expression and is protected from certain consequences.
 Hence, the judge contended that, even if Lock presumed that he was fired for political reasons, the Council had not broken any laws regarding employment termination.

 Lock then asked the Judge to reconsider, claiming that the city had never described Lock as a policymaker in the initial trial.
 The federal court eventually awarded him a $350,000-dollar settlement.

 Employee misconduct or discrimination is a common workplace habit that can often ruin the lives of workers.
 Employees are also oftentimes fired for illegal reasons.
 If an employee’s rights have been infringed upon, they may be able to file workplace discrimination lawsuits against their employers.
 For policymakers and government officials, these are usually lawsuits against the government.
 In select cases, all kinds of employees may be eligible to receive compensation for the losses they face.

-In 2014 over 80,000 discrimination lawsuits were filed in the United States by separate individuals.
+In 2014 over 80,000 discrimination lawsuit were filed in the United States by separate individuals.
 According to Florida law, it is illegal to retaliate against an employee who has filed a discrimination lawsuit.
 Discrimination can occur in many forms and is not always easily to notice and rectify.
 Make sure to talk to an attorney if you believe you are being discriminated against.

 If you, or someone you love, was fired and you suspect that the employer did so for discriminatory reasons, you may be eligible to receive compensation.
 Contact Morgan & Morgan to learn more about your legal options by filling out our free, no-obligation case review form.